 Cooee: The spots locals actually use

 The unmarked track to the better view.
 The farm that doesn't appear on any map.
-The swimming hole the coaches miss.
+The swimming hole the coaches miss because they can't get close enough.

 Our Small-Group Tours from Brisbane

-From $119ppGlass House Mountains (Mt Ngungun hike or Wild Horse Mountain lookout), a Queenslander farmhouse lunch in Maleny or Montville, Mary Cairncross Scenic Reserve (resident pademelons, Glass House views), and the Blackall Range scenic drive back to the coast.
-One of Southeast Queensland's great days out.
+From $119ppGlass House Mountains (Mt Ngungun hike or Wild Horse Mountain lookout), a Queenslander farmhouse lunch in Maleny or Montville, Mary Cairncross Scenic Reserve (resident pademelons, extraordinary Glass House Mountain views), and the Blackall Range scenic drive back.
+One of Southeast Queensland's great days out — and a tour you genuinely can't do well on a big coach.

-From $195ppThe world's third-largest sand island β a UNESCO World Heritage area.
-Snorkel the Tangalooma Wrecks, sandboard the massive dunes, spot wild dolphins at dusk, swim in crystal-clear bays.
-We take the catamaran from Howard Smith Wharves and spend the full day on the island with a small group β maximum flexibility, no rush.
+From $195ppOne of Southeast Queensland's most extraordinary island experiences — 98% national park (Gheebulum Kunungai National Park), spectacular sand dunes, and one of Australia's finest snorkelling sites.
+Snorkel the Tangalooma Wrecks, sandboard the massive dunes, spot wild dolphins at dusk, and swim in crystal-clear bays.
+We take the catamaran from Howard Smith Wharves and spend the full day on the island with a small group — maximum flexibility, no rush to catch up with a crowd.

-From $135ppGallery Walk, 3 cellar door tastings, the Tamborine Mountain Skywalk, Curtis Falls and a long lunch at a mountain restaurant.
-The most popular wine day trip from Brisbane β the cellar door variety (Witches Falls, Cedar Creek, RiverMill) and the subtropical rainforest backdrop make this one consistently excellent.
+From $135ppGallery Walk (40+ galleries and specialty stores), three cellar door tastings (Witches Falls, Cedar Creek, RiverMill Estate), the Tamborine Mountain Skywalk canopy boardwalk, Curtis Falls and a long lunch at a mountain restaurant.
+The most popular wine day trip from Brisbane — the combination of cellar door variety, subtropical rainforest scenery, and mountain-village atmosphere makes this one consistently excellent for couples, groups of friends, and solo travellers alike.

-From $145ppO'Reilly's Rainforest Retreat in Lamington National Park β UNESCO World Heritage subtropical rainforest, the Treetop Walk, hand-feeding crimson rosellas and king parrots, a rainforest circuit walk, and a farmstyle lunch at the retreat.
-One of the most unique day-trip experiences in Queensland.
+From $145ppO'Reilly's Rainforest Retreat in Lamington National Park — UNESCO World Heritage subtropical rainforest, the iconic Treetop Walk, hand-feeding crimson rosellas and king parrots at the feeding platform, a rainforest circuit walk, platypus spotting at dusk, and a farmstyle lunch at the retreat.
+One of the most unique day-trip experiences in Queensland — and a tour that benefits enormously from a small group (the bird feeding is genuinely personal at 12 guests; chaotic at 45).

-From $149ppCape Byron Lighthouse walk, snorkelling at The Pass, Wategos Beach, Bangalow village and a farmstyle lunch at Harvest or an equivalent hinterland restaurant.
-The most popular overnight trip from Brisbane done as a day tour β long day (depart 6am, return 9pm), but enormously worth it.
+From $149ppCape Byron Lighthouse walk (Australia's most easterly point), snorkelling at The Pass, Wategos Beach, Bangalow village and a farmstyle lunch at Harvest Newrybar or an equivalent hinterland restaurant.
+The most popular overnight trip from Brisbane done as a single long day — depart 6am, return 9pm — and enormously worth it.
+The small group size means we can adapt the day: if the sea is good for snorkelling we extend it; if the market at Bangalow is exceptional, we spend more time there.